BogdanPolitic/LSAC-Teambuildings/README.md

 -> npm install gulp-cli -g

-Instead of opening the index.html file, run the 'gulp' command.
+Instead of opening the index.html file, run the 'gulp' command, from the same directory.

 -> gulp